Splunk Observability Cloud

 To send data to Splunk Observability Cloud, you need an access token.
 Follow these steps to create a Splunk Observability Cloud access token:

-Click Next > Next. and then Create to create your access token.
+5. Select **Create** to generate your access token.

-Copy the token to use it to send telemetry data to Splunk Observability Cloud.
+You need the access token to send telemetry data to Splunk Observability Cloud.

 To integrate Splunk Observability Cloud with ThousandEyes, follow these steps.